WilliamWFLee/mcimage/README.rst

 By default, a ``datapacks`` folder is generated, containing a folder called ``mcimage``.
 The ``mcimage`` folder is a datapack, and contains the function required to draw the image using Minecraft blocks.

-In order to use the datapack, you can add the datapack to an existing world by copying and pasting it into the world's ``datapacks`` directory.
+In order to use the datapack, cheats must be enabled.

+You can add the datapack to an existing cheats-enabled world by copying and pasting it into the world's ``datapacks`` directory.
 This is found at ``<minecraft_dir>/saves/<world>/datapacks``, where ``<minecraft_dir>`` is the install location of Minecraft, and ``<world>`` is the name of your world.